airbytehq/airbyte/docs/integrations/sources/google-adwords.md

 # Google Adwords (Deprecated)

-As mentioned by Google, the AdWords API will sunet in [April 2022](https://ads-developers.googleblog.com/2021/04/upgrade-to-google-ads-api-from-adwords.html).
+As mentioned by Google, the AdWords API will sunset in [April 2022](https://ads-developers.googleblog.com/2021/04/upgrade-to-google-ads-api-from-adwords.html).
 Migrate all requests to the Google Ads API by then to continue managing your Google Ads accounts.

 {% hint style="warning" %}
 If you don't already have a developer token from Google Ads, make sure you follow the [instructions](google-adwords.md#how-to-apply-for-the-developer-token) so your request doesn't get denied.